Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

 Usually, as a professional content marketer, you’re not supposed to decide the length of a post by guess work.

-You need to research other posts ranking well for that keyword and figure out a way to out rank them.
+Before you begin to write a piece of content, you need to research other posts ranking well for that keyword and figure out a way to get a better ranking than them.

 You can get this done with a free content analysis tool like buzzsumo.
 With Buzzsumo, you get to see the top ranking websites for any keyword, number of shares and other analytics that will help you work on creating a better content.